headblockhead/nix-image-flake/README.md

 # nix-image-flake

-A nix flake that generates an iso running NixOS.
+A nix flake that generates an image running NixOS.

 ## Tasks